 - Allow soap plenty of fresh air to dry between uses

 - If your bar ever gets waterlogged and becomes gooey, simply set it on a draining soap dish for a few days and let it dry out thoroughly

 Can I Use A Shampoo Bar With Color Treated Hair?

-We have many customers who color their hair and use our shampoo bars.
+We have many customers who color their hair and use our gentle shampoo bars.
 One customers who "darkens" her hair wrote to tell us that she is now able to go one month longer before re-coloring her hair.
 Another customer who "lightens" her hair, wrote that the color stays "nicer" longer and she does not get that "brassy" blonde color anymore.
-Because they are simply soap, shampoo bars will not strip color from your hair as fast as the detergents in commercial shampoos.
 But since everyone's hair and coloring products are different, please do a strand test to judge for yourself.